-Many people want a Maine Coon for its size, but the famous Maine Coon temperament and personality are perhaps even bigger reasons to own a Maine Coon than this cat’s physical appearance!
+Many people want a Maine Coon for its size, but the famous and amazing Maine Coon temperament and personality are even bigger reasons to own a Maine Coon.

-While every cat is different, this breed is well known for having several distinctive traits.
+While every cat is different, the Maine Coon breed is well known for having several distinctive Maine Coon personality traits.
 Keep reading to discover what they are.

 Maine Coons are famous for being sweet, gentle, and patient with their family members, including children and other pets.
 These cats are also fiercely loyal, often following their owners from room to room.
 Maine Coons are incredibly intelligent and active, so need lots of playtime and space to run and jump.